apache/openwhisk/docs/actions.md

   }
   ```

-  Notice the use of the `--result` option to display only the invocation result.
-This option invokes an action implicitly as a blocking invocation and the option `--blocking`can be omitted.
+  Notice the use of the `--result` option: it implies a blocking invocation where the CLI waits for the activation to complete and then
+  displays only the result.
+For convenience, this option may be used without `--blocking` which is automatically inferred.

 ### Setting default parameters